caroucintra/FEUP-LBAW/ER.md

 Changes made to the first submission:
 - User's credit card information is now a credit account specific for the site, that can be cashed in and out.
 - Information regarding Regular/Premium users was deleted, since that feature is not gonna be implemented for now.
+- User is no longer able to delete auctions.

 Item 1